ORNL/certified/docs/how-to-guides.md

     by signing their identity:

         certified introduce /home/other_user/etc/certified/id.crt \
-                  --scope user \
                   --config $VIRTUAL_ENV/etc/certified \
-                  >/home/other_user/anapi.json

-    Note: `--scope` is ignored at present.
+                  >intro_letter.json

+    This should be read as "$VIRTUAL_ENV/etc/certified" vouches for the identity of (introduces)
+    "/home/other_user/etc/certified/id.crt".

-    Of course, UNIX permissions don't allow doing this directly, but the basic idea is the same.
-Both the other user's `id.crt` file and your returned signature (json file) are public documents, and can be exchanged in the open -- for example by email or via posting to github.
+    Both the other user's `id.crt` file and your returned introduction letter (json file) are public documents, and can be exchanged in the open -- for example by email or via posting to a git repo.

     The `other_user` needs to do two things to use this introduction.
 First, they need to import it into their certificate list,

-        certified add-intro /home/other_user/anapi.json \
+        certified add-intro intro_letter.json \
                 --config /home/other_user/etc/certified

-    and then they need to create a yaml file describing the service which requires it (using add-service mentioned above).
+    and then they need to create a yaml file describing the service which requires it.
+Creating the yaml file is simplified by using `certified add-service` as mentioned above.

     Technical Note: the service trusts itself as an authorizor by default because `CA.crt` is copied to the service's `trusted_clients`